Legends of Lepakshi Temple – A trip from Bangalore you must not miss

-- Lepakshi is an ideal place to cover on a 2-day trip to Gandikota and Belum Caves.
+- Lepakshi is an ideal place to cover on a trip to Gandikota and Belum Caves.
 If you camp at the Gandikota and return for Bangalore the next morning, you can easily take the Lepakshi road and spend a couple of hours here.

 - For history lovers, it is a perfect way to conclude a trip to Hampi, the capital of the Vijayanagara kingdom.
 Read the 10 most interesting facts about Hampi.

 I hope you liked this virtual tour of Lepakshi with me.
 If you did please feel free to share with your friends and save the post by pinning the image below.
 Subscribe for the latest updates and exclusive downloadables for free.
 Check out my favorite South India destinations to inspire your travel wishlist.

 Disclaimer: All the information on the blog is from personal experience and true to my knowledge when I visited.
 The tolls and routes may vary slightly with time.
 All pictures are taken by me and my friend Mousumi (credited in the pictures).
 Do not use any content from the blog without permission from the admin.
 Contact details can be found in the About me section of the website.